Our Car Accident Attorneys Represents Victims & Their Families Across California

 Any time you aren’t getting the offer you need, have your claim denied, or worry that your claim will be disputed, you should strongly consider working with an attorney.
 This is especially true if you could be facing legal action from another party.

-When choosing to work with an attorney, look for firms and specific lawyers that have experience with your type of case with an excellent reputation.
-This does not mean online reviews.
+When choosing to work with an attorney, look for firms that have experience with your type of case and an excellent reputation.
+This does not strictly mean online reviews.
 A good reputation means when you ask other lawyers what the reputation of the firm you are considering, they answer “that firm is one of the best.”
+That’s what other lawyers say about Ernst Law Group, and we’ve worked hard for that recognition.

 Hiring a trial lawyer is the most important thing you can do.
-Most firms will say they go to trial.
-Test this theory and ask, “How many times have you been in trial to a jury verdict?”
-Many firms will not go to trial regularly, and this answer will be under 5 or 10.
-That is not a firm you want to represent you.
+Most firms will say they go to trial, but they’re just talking.
+Test this theory and ask, “How many times have you gone to trial for a jury verdict?”
+Many firms will not go to trial regularly, and this answer will be under five or 10.
+That is not a firm you want representing you.

 Insurance companies keep track of trial lawyers, and the results the trial lawyer gets.
 The stronger the reputation is of the firm that takes your case, the more valuable your case.
-One lawyer with a decent reputation will have your case be worth $100,000 dollars, where a lawyer with an excellent reputation and will have your case worth $750,000 dollars.
+One lawyer with a decent reputation will value your case at $100,000, where a lawyer with an excellent reputation will value your case at $750,000.

-Knowledge of similar cases can provide invaluable strategic insight, and it can give your attorney valuable information on what particular courts or insurers look for when weighing the merits of a claim.
+Knowledge of similar cases can give your attorney valuable information on what particular courts or insurers look for when weighing the merits of a claim.

 You will want your attorney to be a good listener — someone who is patient, compassionate, and clear about what your legal options are in light of your circumstances.
-They should be willing to work closely with you during your case, not keeping you in the dark or working exclusively through assistants.
+They should be willing to work closely with you, not keep you in the dark or work exclusively through assistants.

 For any attorney you consider, check their rating on sites like Avvo Ratings, Martindale Peer Reviews, or Super Lawyers.
 Keep an eye out for client reviews and testimonials as well as their history of successful results for cases similar to yours.